tfpk/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 }
 ```

 No, it doesn't.
 We get two errors.
-Let's look a the first one:
+Let's look at the first one:

 ```
 error[E0499]: cannot borrow `my_vec` as mutable more than once at a time